-- Our data shows that the slight increase in our mean pay gap in favour of men in 2023 compared to 2022 (17.3% vs 18.4%) was driven by the significant growth of our business and increase in the number of senior engineering grade positions within our group. - In 2023 there has been career progression of men within the organization with men comprising 89.8% of the top two quartiles of income earned in the company. - Although more woman were hired in the recent pay gap reporting period than were hired in the previous reporting period, on the snapshot date of 30 June the greater proportion of new starters were male. - The key driver of our gender pay gap is the gender imbalance in the civil engineering and construction industries as the majority of our headcount is technical in nature (technicians, engineers, technical managers, etc.)
+- Our data shows that the decrease in our mean pay gap in favour of men (17.3% vs 9.1%) was driven by the significant growth of our business and increase in the number of senior positions within our group filled by females. - There has been career progression of men within the organisation with men comprising 87.85% of the top two quartiles of income earned in the company. - Although more woman were hired in recent pay gap reporting period than were hired in the previous reporting period, on the snapshot date of 30 June the greater proportion of new starters were male. - The key driver of our gender pay gap is the gender imbalance in the civil engineering and construction industries as the majority of our headcount is technical in nature (technicians, engineers, technical managers, etc.)